Economist Magazine’s Sustainability Week Summit told impact of leather is significantly less than previously claimed

 The first phase of the Life Cycle Assessment (LCA) of leather took data from across the U.S. industry to calculate the environmental footprint of whole cow for dairy and beef cattle.
 A proportion of this was then allocated to hides.

-It found that depending on the category of impact calculated, hide’s contribution to leather’s footprint was overstated by from 1.5 to 8000 times by the Higg Index, the measure often used by brands and manufacturers to evaluate the environmental impact of materials.
+It found that depending in almost all areas of impact calculated, hide’s contribution to leather’s footprint was overstated by the Higg Index, the measure often used by brands and manufacturers to evaluate the environmental impact of materials.

 The data used by the Higg Index is not available, but its calculations on greenhouse gas emissions, eutrophication, water scarcity and fossil use were all found to overestimate hide’s impact.